visinf/fldr-vfi/README.md

 | Xiph   | [Xiph generation](https://github.com/sniklaus/softmax-splatting/blob/master/benchmark.py) |
 | Inter4k       | [our link(TODO)]() |

-After downloading the testsets you can configure the testset location for the program by using the following flags:
+After downloading the testsets you can configure the testset location for the program by using the following flags for execution:
 ```
 --x_test_data_path /to/your/location
 --xiph_data_path /to/your/location